Table of Contents

 Perform the Discounted Cash Flow Analysis

 The business valuation and free cash flow should be derived on the basis of the three statements.
-The free cash flow is prepared considering the opportunity cost borne and the required rate of return for the entity.
+The free cash flow is prepared considering the opportunity cost is borne and the required rate of return for the entity.

 Add Sensitivity Analysis and Scenarios